 Battery life is also one of their strong points, as it lasts for around 9.5 hours on a single charge.
 That’s more than enough for everyday use.

 Another area where they excel is comfort.
 You can wear them for hours without experiencing fatigue.
 And with a sweat-resistant rating, you don’t have to worry about using them in the gym.

-However, they lack some crucial features like a companion app to change controls and adjust EQ.
+However, they lack some crucial features like a companion app for EQ adjustment or to change controls.